aefarrell/aefarrell.github.io/_posts/2022-05-08-turbulent_jet_notes_part_2.md

 ## Temperature

-The temperature profiles follow directly from the velocity profiles in an entirely analogous way concentration.
+The temperature profiles follow directly from the velocity profiles in an entirely analogous way to concentration.
 The temperature profile is given by:

 $$ {T - T_a \over T_0 - T_a} = k_T {d_0 \over z} \left( \bar{v}_z \over \bar{v}_{z,max} \right)^{Pr} $$